tasket/wyng-util-qubes/README.md

 configuration are likely to hinge on VM names, `wyng-util-qubes` addresses a security risk posed by Qubes' built-in tools.

+Disposable VMs: Since dispVMs do not have their own physical storage, they exist only in the Qubes XML metata which is always backed up in its entirety.
+This means all dispVMs are included in each backup session.
+However, `wyng-util-qubes` cannot see all versions of this XML data at any given time, so it cannot list dispVMs without giving a specific `--session` ID, and it cannot delete dispVMs.

 For each qube/VM, the private and/or root volumes are automatically backed up and restored depending on the type of VM, and a 'wyng-qubes-metadata' volume will always be added to the backup session as well.
 By default, only backup sessions which include this metadata volume will be accessible for